Boundedness of spectral multipliers of generalized Laplacians on compact manifolds with boundary: continuity

 where $\psi$ is a smooth cut-off function supported in $B_{\sqrt{t} + \delta}(y)$, and $\psi(x) \equiv 1$ on $B_{\sqrt{t}}(y)$.
 Clearly, by H{\"o}lder's inequality,

 Also

 where $k_t$ is the integral kernel of $\varphi^{\#}(\sqrt{-L})e^{tL}$.
-Now, choosing $t$ small\footnote{This is the main reason for introducing $BMO^\epsilon_L$ instead of just the usual $BMO_L$}, we are done by the Key Lemma \ref{kl}. \end{proof} So, let us see the immediate consequence of Proposition \ref{4.4}.
+Now, choosing $t$ small\footnote{This is the main reason for introducing $BMO^\epsilon_L$ instead of just the usual $BMO_L$}, we are done by Lemma \ref{kl} and Lemma \ref{Indep}. \end{proof} So, let us see the immediate consequence of Proposition \ref{4.4}.
 By virtue of this, we immediately have $L^p$-continuity of $\varphi(\sqrt{-L})$ upon application of Theorem 5.6 of ~\cite{DY1}.
 This $L^p$-continuity result is not new of course.
 It is established in a more general context in ~\cite{DOS}. ~\cite{T2} has a different proof of this same result.
-However, we believe that our proof is rather different from both of these.
-Also, it must be remarked that Key Lemma \ref{kl}, in conjunction with Theorem 1 of ~\cite{DM} also implies directly that $\varphi(\sqrt{-L})$ is of weak type (1,1), which by application of the Marcinkiewicz interpolation techniques, will give another proof of the $L^p$-continuity (also refer to Lemma B.1 of ~\cite{T6} for a discussion of Theorem 1 of ~\cite{DM}).

 Note also the $L^\infty-\text{BMO}_L$ result in Theorem 6.2 of ~\cite{DY1}.
 However, the conditions used to prove Theorem 6.2 in ~\cite{DY1} are stronger than (\ref{g}).
 So, in comparison, it can be said that we prove similar results in a more restricted setting, but with less assumptions on the heat semigroup $e^{tL}$.
-It is also a natural question to ask what happens if we adopt the seemingly more natural definition of $\text{BMO}$ spaces, as follows: \beq \V f\V_{\text{BMO}^\epsilon} = \sup_{B \in \Cal{B}} \frac{1}{|B|} \int_B |f(x) - A_tf(x)|dx, \eeq where $\Cal{B}$ contains all balls of radius less than or equal to $\epsilon$, $B$ is a ball of radius $\sqrt{t}$, and $A_t$ is the operator whose integral kernel is given by